pierre-rouleau/about-erlang/doc/about-erlang.rst

 yourself, or because you are using an pre-built version of Erlang or for whatever else reason.

-One way to consolidate all of that is to use symbolink links.
+One way to consolidate all of that is to use symbolic links.
 What I did is to place symlinks inside the edts directory to the locations where I stored the Erlang man files.
 In my case I stored all Erlang documentation files inside the ``~/docs/Erlang`` directory which contains the entire documentation